lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

 ![](/images/31-copy.png)

-Save the important files you want secured in here.
+Save the important files you want secured in your encrypted volume once mounted.

 ![](/images/32-copy.png)